ZacharyEspiritu/zacharyespiritu.github.io/about.md

 # About Me

 I was born in New Jersey, moved to Arizona when I was two, and moved back to New Jersey when I was nine.
-(Phew!)
+(Woah!)
 Right now, I'm in Providence, Rhode Island, where I'm studying computer science at Brown University.

 <aside class="post-aside">
   Since I lived in New Jersey while attending Regis, I commuted ninety minutes each way to school!